cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/serviceButton.md

 * `Label` - The label displayed in the button.
 Default: 'Create a service'
 * `Icon` - Name of the icon displayed in the button.
 Available icons list can be found
   at: [Icon - Semantic UI React](https://react.semantic-ui.com/elements/icon).
 Default: 'add'
-* `Marketplace tabs` - List of tab name and marketplace URL pairs.
-For the expected format of the data provided in the URL, see `Blueprint Examples URL` configuration field in [Blueprint Catalog](
+* `Basic button` - Allows to change button appearence, basic button is less pronounced.
+Default: Yes
-  {{< relref "working_with/console/widgets/blueprintCatalog.md" >}}) widget
+* `Marketplace tabs` - List of tab name and blueprint marketplace URL pairs.